lsshawn/nuxt-starter/content/articles/2015-11-04-CollegeIllusion.md

 ---
 title: The college dream (and illusion)

 image: coin-trick.jpg

 quote: |
-    "Formal education will make you a living &#59; self-education will make you a fortune." <br>
+    "Formal education will make you a living; self-education will make you a fortune."
     - Jim Rohn

 permalink: "yess!"
 ---

 Till this day, I remember the first time my mom talked to my brothers and me about college.
-She summoned all four of us to the living room for another "family meeting" and then entered the room carrying four bulky, crimson folders.
+She called all four of us to the living room for another "family meeting" and entered the room herself, carrying four bulky, crimson folders.

 “This is what you need to get into Harvard!” my mom said, as she passed us each a folder.